jconorgrogan/Informational-Constructivism/README.md

 ---

 ## Key Operational Concepts
+(These terms are explained more fully in the main text below)

 | Term                         | Minimal meaning                                                                   | Clarification                                                                                                                               |
 | :--------------------------- | :-------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------ |